 Old House Facets to Keep When Renovating

-Cabinets: One of the most cost-effective options in a remodeling plan is retaining original kitchen cabinets.
+One of the most cost-effective options in a remodeling plan is retaining original kitchen cabinets.
 Old cabinets are commonly made of hardwoods, with thick wood shelves – virtually indestructible.
 Heavily-painted cabinetry can be stripped and refinished with stains or paint.
-Minor damage, including replacing a door or two or adding decorative trim, can be inexpensively completed by a cabinetmaker or finish carpenter.
+Minor repairs, including replacing a door or two or adding decorative trim, can be inexpensively completed by a cabinetmaker or finish carpenter.

 Vintage metal cabinets are hard to find, but in high demand.
-Styles from the early 1900’s may have art deco chrome handles.
+Styles from the early 1900s may have art deco chrome handles.
 Unfortunately, people see scratched, yellowed and worn enamel finishes and put them in the trash pile.
 There are several companies, including auto body shops, which sand and electrostatically paint them inside and out, restoring them to original condition, for less than half the cost of new cabinets.

-Stained glass windows: Lead glass windows can be removed for restoration and reinstalled.
+Leaded glass windows can be removed for restoration and reinstalled.
 Small windows are especially beautiful placed between built-ins or above new windows as a way to introduce subtle color and visual interest into a room.

 Clawfoot tubs are deep and comfortable.
 In good condition, they're worth keeping; their value is increasing due to limited supply.
 If chipped and stained, they can be costly to have refinished by an expert, but the price is still comparable to the cost of a new tub.
 Same goes for porcelain sinks, especially those with free-standing legs or built-in utility tubs.
 They're cumbersome to relocate or reinstall, but are virtually indestructible and very attractive when graced with new retro-style faucets.
 Old soapstone sinks are also keepers despite nicks, dings and knife-sharpening grooves!
 Keep in mind that new cabinets can be designed to accommodate old sinks.